 Dale Mercer

 When most people get a jury duty notice in the mail, they rarely get chosen to sit on an actual jury.
 I was chosen twice within the span of four years.
 The first case was a one-day personal injury case, and the second was a three-week murder case.
 Perhaps I was chosen because of my knowledge in anatomy and experience working with injured clients as a licensed massage and neuromuscular therapist.
 Maybe I was just the right demographic at the right time.
-Whatever the reason, I found everything about each proceeding fascinating and left having an entirely new respect for the court reporters.
+Whatever the reason, I found everything about each proceeding fascinating and left having an entirely new respect for the court reporter.

 I witnessed firsthand just how vital your work is and have the highest respect for what you do as guardians of the record.
 Your transcript deserves to be looked over with a final set of detail-oriented eyes that care about accountability and readability as much as you do.